P. Bhanumathi: Film career

-Apart from being a fine actress, she was also a talented musician.
-She was adept in both Carnatic and Hindustani music.
-She gave voice to her songs despite it being the norm to use playback singers for actors.
-Some of her songs are still popular like Manasuna mallela, Pilichina biguvatara,Oh baatasaari, Kila Kila Navvulu, Oh Pavurama, Preme Neramauna, Srikara karunaalavaala, Sharanam nee divya charanam and many more in Telugu; and Azhagaana Ponn Naan, Vaarai Inbam Thaaraai, Nilaa Nilaa Odi Vaa, Thalai Vaari Poochoodi Unnai, Kannile Iruppathenna and Annai Enbadhu Neethaanaa in Tamil.
-She also provided music to a lot of her films.
+In Malliswari, Chakrapani, Chandirani, Vipranarayana she played romantic, fun loving and playful characters.
+She is first south Indian actress to receive Padma Awards.

 During her later years, she served on various movie related organizations.
 She was a Member of State Film Awards Committee for two years.
-She was also a Visiting Professor at the Film Institute for one year.
+She was also a visiting professor at the Film Institute for one year.
 She was Member of Children Film Society for 5 years, from 1965 to 1970.

-In India, she was the first and the only woman to have owned a film studio, first actress to act in a dual role and the first woman to have directed a movie simultaneously in three languages.
+In India, she was The First and The Only Woman to have owned a Film Studio and First Woman to act in a Dual role and the First Woman to have Directed a movie simultaneously in Three Languages.

 On occasion of World Women's day, Sakshi Sunday magazine listed the most successful women from every industry and she was listed in the one for those from the movie industry.
-It was also added that the present highly successful heroines could not reach the heights Bhanumathi reached and that it is an impossible task for anyone to reach her level of success.
+It was also added that the present highly successful heroines could not reach the heights Bhanumathi reached and that it is an 'impossible' task for anyone to reach her level of 'success'.

+Songs

+She was adept in both Carnatic and Hindustani music.
+She gave voice to her songs despite it being the norm to use playback singers for actors.
+Some of her songs are still popular like Manasuna mallela, Pilichina biguvatara,Oh baatasaari, Kila Kila Navvulu, Oh Pavurama, Preme Neramauna, Srikara karunaalavaala, Sharanam nee divya charanam and many more in Telugu; and Azhagaana Ponnu Naan, Vaarai Inbam Thaaraai, Nilaa Nilaa Odi Vaa, Thalai Vaari Poochoodi Unnai, Kannile Iruppathenna and Annai Enbadhu Neethaanaa in Tamil.
+She also provided music to a lot of her films.
+She has sung approximately 300 songs in Tamil, Telugu, and Hindi movies in which she acted.

+Bhanumathi has privately recorded Purandaradasa’s bhajans.
+In 1953 when Andhra Pradesh state was formed from the Madras province she recorded a song along with Balantrapu Rajaneekantha Rao (who wrote the lyrics and composed music) “pasidi merungula talatalalu “for All India Radio, Vijayawada.
+She was the first singer to sing thyagaraya kruti in Telugu films with the song, “Palukavemi Naa Daivama” in her first film Varavikrayam (1939).
+She made a point to sing one Carnatic song in all her films produced under her home production Bharani Studios.